Help Secure Our Planet’s Future

 Stipend: $5,400

-The Native Plant Summer Intern opportunity is a diverse position providing necessary support and day-to-day implementation of assigned Conservation Department plant programs, projects, activities and/or facilities maintenance with specific duties focused in two broad areas:
+The Native Plant Summer Intern opportunity provides necessary support for and day-to-day implementation of assigned Conservation Department plant programs, projects, activities and/or facilities maintenance with specific duties focused in two broad areas:

 • Horticulture and restoration